cnr-isti-vclab/meshlab/scripts/Windows/README.md

 This folder contains a series of scripts to build and deploy MeshLab under a Windows environment.

+## Note about the compiler

+On Windows, we use MSVC compiler to build MeshLab.
+Before trying to build MeshLab, you should download and install VisualStudio with the C++ developer package, which contains the MSVC compiler.

+Other compilers are not tested.

 ## Note about Qt

 MeshLab requires Qt 5.15.
 You can both install Qt5 using `choco` or manually in your system.